 (Interviewer questions are in bold)

-Hey Everyone hope today is finding you well my name is Zach Currier and I have the pleasure of being joined by Dr. David Penner.
+Hey Everyone hope today is finding you well today.
+My name is Zach Currier and I have the pleasure of being joined by Dr. David Penner.
 How are you doing today?

 I’m doing just fine, how are you doing?